ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 `sinfo` lists the Slurm partitions, their node states, and the compute node groups backing them.
 You should see the queue from [step 9](#9-create-queue) listed as a partition in the `idle~` state (the `~` suffix indicates dynamically-provisioned nodes that are currently powered down).

 Compute nodes are automatically terminated after a period of inactivity governed by the `ScaledownIdletime` parameter.
-This can be configured in [step 3](#3-create-pcs-cluster) during cluster creation by adjusting the "Slurm configuration" settings.
+This can be configured in [step 3](#3-create-pcs-cluster) during cluster creation by adjusting the **Slurm configuration** settings.

 ### 12. Run sample jobs from ParaTools E4S Cloud Examples